ha7ilm/openwebrx/CONTRIBUTING.md

 However, even if there is commercial interest in the projects, I promise to keep them as open as possible, keeping my original intention to provide an open-source web-based SDR receiver software to the amateur radio operators and SDR enthusiasts.

 This contributor agreement is based on the one of Apache Software Foundation, with some modifications.
+(You can review differences <a href="https://gist.github.com/ha7ilm/9e981006d24659e336c7/revisions">here</a>).
 When you contribute for the first time, I will send you the ICLA.
 Replying with only the information requested and the text "I Agree" is sufficient.

 Thanks,